Flight Report: CATHAY PACIFIC CX 549 – Tokyo Haneda to Hong Kong – Excellent Regional Economy Class Service Out of Japan [February 2025]

 Airfare & Inclusions

 I booked the ticket just four weeks before the intended flight date, and it cost me only USD 235.20 for a round-trip.
 I am not sure exactly how much that was in Philippine pesos because my relatives paid for it.
-This price covered all four flights: Manila to Hong Kong, Hong Kong to Tokyo Haneda, Tokyo Haneda to Hong Kong, and Hong Kong to Manila.
+This price covered all four flights: Manila to Hong Kong (this flight), Hong Kong to Tokyo Haneda, Tokyo Haneda to Hong Kong, and Hong Kong to Manila.

 The economy light fare also included a 7-kilogram carry-on allowance, 23 kilograms of checked luggage, inflight meals, personal entertainment screens, and world-class onboard service on all four flights.